Main menu:

 No parking at certain times.

-14. What is the legal parking distance from the kerb?
+14. What is the maximum legal parking distance from the kerb?

 Half a metre.